 September 2002.
 Paparazzi was one of Bratislava’s swankiest restaurants, though us English teachers never actually made it there for a meal.
 This guy, commissioned by the restaurant itself, was another popular old town landmark.
 A few years back I was saddened to hear the restaurant had closed down.
 Horrifically, the owners took the statue away with them!!!
 I’m not sure if it’s since made a comeback, but I was encouraged to read that city officials were trying to negotiate its return.

 September 2002.
 Essentially it was the people that made my Bratislava year such a memorable one.
-By far the most fun, carefree, shenanigan-laden twelve months of my life, the people I shared it with have since taken on an almost mythical status in my psyche.
-This was an early shot taken just a few weeks into the year.
+By far the most fun, carefree, shenanigan-laden twelve months of my life, those guys I shared it with have taken on an almost mythical status in my psyche.
+This was an early shot just a few weeks into the year.
 We’d gone to see a god-awful football match between ŠK Slovan Bratislava and Košice, which turned into an excellent opportunity to ignore the game and get to know each other.
 There was Andrew Reynolds (green sweater) a northern Englishman with an anti-monarchy stance (“string ‘em all up!”) and a penchant for bear impressions.
-Jessie and Caroline (front row) from Washington State were two of the nicest people you could ever hope to meet, while some ten years later Irish Mike (white/brown jumper) and I would write a screenplay together, an Amsterdam-based comedy drama called Red Light.
+Jessie and Caroline (front row) from Washington State were two of the nicest people you could ever hope to meet, while some ten years later Irish Mike (white/brown jumper) and I wrote a screenplay together, an Amsterdam-based comedy drama called Red Light.
 Ben meanwhile (far right) became one of my closest friends, a perennially grumpy but warmhearted son of Doncaster who turned me onto Bob Dylan.
-And then there was Sladjana; sweet, sexy, confusing Sladjana, the girl who stole my heart and refused to give it back.
+And then there was Sladjana…. sweet, sexy, confusing Sladjana… the girl who stole my heart and refused to give it back.